Mirio1010/js-es6-numbers/README.md

 # Number Counter Animation

 ## Overview
 This function creates a smooth counting animation that increments from 0 to a target number, displaying the progress in real-time on a webpage element.

+Feel free to use this function for future projects!

 ## Live Demo
 👉 View the project here: **[NumbersAnimation](https://mirio1010.github.io/js-es6-numbers/)**